-That's how history and civilization are formed through human logic.
-The aim is none other than to perpetuate the domination and arrogance of patriarchal power wherever it is located.
-In other words, whenever there is domination there is always a motive for power.
+That is how history and civilisation are formed through human logic.
+The aim is to perpetuate the domination and arrogance of patriarchal power wherever it is located.
+In other words, whenever there is domination, there is always a motive for power.

 Conclusion

-Although the world has changed for the better and human civilization is progressing with the Internet, but the fate of women seems to have stepped in the opposite direction, even worse.
-The phenomenon of cyber sexism on the Internet is a proof of how the fate of women is determined.
+Although the world has changed for the better and human civilisation is progressing with the Internet, the fate of women seems to have stepped in the opposite direction, even worse.
+The phenomenon of cyber sexism on the Internet is proof of how the fate of women is determined.

-The emergence of the Internet, in fact, does not change anything about the condition of women.
+The emergence of the Internet does not change anything about the condition of women.
 Stereotypes, domination and subordination remain intact attached to the female body.
-The world, for women, has not really changed with the advent of the Internet.
+The world, for women, has not changed with the advent of the Internet.
 The domination of patriarchy still occupies the top of the mental structure of most people.
 Patriarchy is a habitus that is not easily lost or even forgotten.
 Its presence will continue to be reproduced in line with the development and progress of the times.

-The many of sexist memes are one proof of the legitimacy of patriarchal culture which positions women as objects.
-This behavior takes advantage of the socio-cultural mental structure that surrounds the lives of society.
+The many sexist memes are proof of the legitimacy of the patriarchal culture that positions women as objects.
+This behaviour takes advantage of the socio-cultural mental structure that surrounds the lives of society.
 The concepts of sexism and gender become a means of strengthening male domination.
-Due to the development of a socio-cultural mental structure in a very long period of time as habitus women as victims do not realize and accept as normal these forms of symbolic violence.
+Due to the development of a socio-cultural mental structure as Habitus in a very long time, women as victims do not realise and accept these forms of symbolic violence as normal.

-Patriarchy has become a habitus (Bourdieu, 2001), in many different forms and places, real and virtual.
-The Internet has become a new world for the domination of patriarchy, perpetuate the power of men over women.
+Patriarchy has become a habitus (Bourdieu, 2001) in many different forms and places, real and virtual.
+The Internet has become a new world for the domination of patriarchy, perpetuating men's power over women.
 In the end, cyber sexism can be understood as a new way to control the dominance of certain genders virtually.